-- 1. Students will be asked to put on their own alternative clothing, if already available at school, to be dressed more to code for the remainder of the day. - 2.
+- 1. Students will be asked to put on their own alternative clothing, if already available at school, to be dressed more to code for the remainder of the day.
+Shirts may be turned inside out if wording can be hidden, or a cover-up can be put on to fix the problem. - 2.
 Students will be provided with temporary school clothing to be dressed more to code for the remainder of the day. - 3.
 If necessary, students' parents may be called during the school day to bring alternative clothing for the student to wear for the remainder of the day.

 Depending on the nature of the dress code violation, the inappropriate item in question may be held for an extended period of time and parent pick up may be required.
-Students will be held in the office until such contact can be made.
+Students who have been requested to change their attire must keep it changed throughout the school day.
+Failure to do so will result in appropriate disciplinary or behavioral interventions.
 Repeated offenses may result in further consequences.